Downsview

 Downsview is a neighbourhood in the north end of Toronto, Ontario, Canada, located in the district of North York.
 The area takes its name from the Downs View farm established around 1842 near the present-day intersection of Keele Street and Wilson Avenue.
 It now extends beyond the intersection of Sheppard Avenue and Dufferin Street (the latter which is bypassed by Allen Road in the vicinity of the intersection), though it is popularly seen as including the areas to the north right up to the Toronto city limit at Steeles Avenue.
 The area includes several large post-World War II subdivisions.
 Within the area is Downsview Airport, the former site of Canadian Forces Base Downsview, which has since been largely converted following the end of the Cold War into an urban park known as Downsview Park.
 The airport is still used as a manufacturing and testing facility for Bombardier Aerospace.
+As of the 2021 census, the Downsview-Roding-CFB neighbourhood was split into the two neighbourhoods of Downsview (east of Roding Street west of Allan Road and between Sheppard Avenue and Highway 401) and Oakdale–Beverley Heights (west of Roding Street east of the CP Rail line just west of Highway 400 also between Sheppard Avenue and Highway 401).

 Description

 From the east side of Dufferin Street to areas to the east, the area is primarily residential, while to the west, the district is industrial.
 In the western section is the large Downsview Park district which has served as a military base but is now being redeveloped into parkland and mixed uses.
 West of Downsview Park, are several residential subdivisions.
 Most of the houses in Downsview were built immediately post-war and into the 1960s, though some houses and condos have been recently built near Sheppard West station.
 North of Downsview Park is a large industrial-commercial area.

 Immediately beside Dufferin Street, William R. Allen Road brings large traffic volumes from the Ontario Highway 401 exit to the south.
-The main arterial streets are Sheppard Avenue and Wilson Avenue running east-west and Keele Street and Jane Street running north-south.
+The main arterial streets are Sheppard Avenue and Wilson Avenue running east–west and Keele Street and Jane Street running north–south.
 The major streets have retail businesses along the frontage and the businesses along Wilson Avenue south of Downsview Park have organized the Wilson Village BIA.
 There is a large "big box" retail area south of Wilson between Dufferin Street and Allen Road.